 The Proposed Action would provide a water source for a potential managed aquifer recharge pilot study in a five-mile reach of Dry Creek.
 The use of Dry Creek under the Proposed Action would require that up to 12 cfs, that would normally be diverted into Alpine City's secondary irrigation system or other ditch systems, would remain in the Dry Creek channel for a distance of about five miles.
-This reach of Dry Creek often dries up during the summer months.
+This reach of Dry Creek often dries up during the summer months due to hydrologic factors within its drainage basin and diversions to meet downstream irrigation demand.
 This reach of Dry Creek has little aquatic diversity.